lucasmiranda42/digital_home/content/en/pubs/_index.md

 ---
 title: Publications
 layout: publications
+description: "Here you can find a list with all my publications, sorted by date.
+Links to all papers are available.
+When applicable, you can also find direct links to code and blog posts.
+The ‡ symbol indicates equal contribution amongst first authors."
 ---

-Here you can find a list with all my publications, sorted by date.
-Links to all papers are available.
-Direct links to code and blog posts are also provided when applicable. '‡' indicates equal contribution.
-For more details, feel free to visit my [Google Scholar profile](https://scholar.google.com/citations?user=IVorpyEAAAAJ&hl=en).